louis-cf-lin/GI-mathematical-modelling/log.md

 ---

 Average of all baseline frequencies is 18.
+(Deprecated)

 ---